mrhart1ey/TechTask/README.md

 4 files have been provided but the two main runnables are "techTaskNotebook.ipynb" and "techTaskTests.py"

 "techTaskNotebook.ipynb" allows you to run the prime finding algorithm, it also contains a description of the algorithm and why it is correct.
-The notebook also shows the perfornance difference between two different prime finding algorithms.
+The notebook also shows the performance difference between two different prime finding algorithms.

 "techTaskTests.py" contains unit tests for my prime finding algorithm.